Sleepytale Logo

 "Sometimes showing your heart is the bravest thing you can do."

-She woke before dawn, wrapped corn cakes in a blue cloth, tucked her tiny carved wooden hummingbird into her pocket, and followed the call.
+That night Amara dreamed of a voice rising from the depths, calling her name in a breeze made of starlight.
+She woke before dawn with the sound still caught behind her ribs, wrapped corn cakes in a blue cloth, tucked her tiny carved wooden hummingbird into her pocket, and followed the call.

 She met a jackrabbit wearing a vest of woven grass.

-“Seeker, the canyon remembers every footfall.
+"Seeker, the canyon remembers every footfall.
+Walk gently."

 At noon she reached a stone bridge no wider than her outstretched arms.
+Below, emptiness shimmered like liquid sapphire, and the air coming up from it was cool in a way that made her arms prickle.

-She knelt, pressed her palms to the rock, and felt a slow steady drum, the heartbeat Grandmother spoke of.
+Midway across, wind tugged her braid.
+She knelt, pressed both palms flat to the rock, and felt it: a slow steady drum, deep and patient, the heartbeat Grandmother spoke of.

 The bridge sang.